bagder/uncurled/life/stay-sane.md

 The code is provided as-is without any warranty.
 Even the people who are loudest, shouts the most or use the foulest language know this.
-Users who cannot follow the code of contact should be banned and ignored at once.
-For users who are annoying but not over the line bad, I try hard to extract their actual technical arguments in my mind and talk about those without being mislead by insinuations and other bad manners.
+Users who cannot follow the code of conduct should be banned and ignored at once.
+For users who are annoying but not over the line bad, I try hard to extract their actual technical arguments in my mind and talk about those without being misled by insinuations and other bad manners.
 Also, for my own sanity I tend to "rate-limit" people I find hard to work with; as long as they are rude I respond with longer and longer intervals.